AllisonOge/AirBnB_clone/README.md

 ## Project design stages
 1. The console project (completed-7 days sprint)
-2. Web static (active-2days sprint)
+2. Web static (active-2 days sprint)

 ### 1. The Console Project
 Deals with serialization/deserialization of Python Object to JSON.
 The requirements of this module are: